Below is a brief description of each walk. Click on the heading or image to see:

 Height Gain: 480m

-From Lac Bleu this walk follows the same descent path as walk 4, to finish at La Gouille.
-So, if parking at Arolla, you will need to catch the (infrequent) bus back to Arolla.
+From Lac Bleu the walk follows the same descent path as walk 4, to finish at La Gouille.
+So, if parking at Arolla, you will need to walk, or catch the (infrequent) bus, back to Arolla.

 Height Gain: 305m